 I encountered the Annandale's Bush Frog for the first time in the remote village of Sherpagaon in Darjeeling district.
 Local school teacher Nima Bhutia told me how the frog plays a significant role in their traditions and folklore.
 They are known as tik-tik paa (tik-tik frog) in the local language, named after their mating call.
 Since they can be heard from the start of monsoon to when the rains end, they are revered as 'rain bearers' in the local culture.

 Though widely distributed, very few people have seen this frog because of their insignificant size and their secret lifestyle.
 They can be heard or seen only during the monsoon season.
 For the rest of the year, they hibernate under rocks or mossy foliage.
 The Annandale's Bush Frog is very small, measuring around 17-19mm in length.
 The colour of this frog varies from dark brown to light golden brown.
 Their skin is granular and warty; males are generally darker and more granular.
-The belly of this frog is semi transparent—often the eggs are visible from outside.
+The belly of this frog is semi-transparent—often the eggs are visible from the outside.

 The frog is found at altitudes of 900–3000m in India, and 1000–1800m in Nepal.
 They live in tropical moist montane forests and tropical high-altitude forests.
 They are commonly found in gardens or vegetated urban areas.